Youssef Toutouh: Back to F.C. Copenhagen

 After a good season at Esbjerg fB, Toutouh revealed, that he didn't know where he was going to play.
 That made F.C.
 Copenhagen to go out to the medias and confirm, that they still believed in him.
 He stayed in Copenhagen and began to play regularly, before he got an injury in March 2014, and was ruled out for the rest of the season.
 The same happened a year later, where he went under the knife for a knee-injury.

 In January 2016, Toutouh extended his contract until 2019.
 After F.C.
 Copenhagen won the 2016–17 Danish Superliga, Toutouh was given two games quarantine for holding a roman candle during the team's celebration of the league title.
 Some days later, some uproar took place between manager Ståle Solbakken and Toutouh.
 Toutouh revealed, that he wanted to move on and play at a higher level, but Solbakken was not down with that idea.
 Solbakken went out to the medias and criticized Toutouh for that behavior, and said, that he was going nowhere due to the lack of players on the winger-position.
-Toutouh was injured in the most of the first half season in 2017–18.
-Solbakken revealed in November 2017, that Toutouh should have been sold up until now, because he had refused a contract extension.
+Toutouh was injured in the first half of the 2017–18 season.
+Solbakken revealed in November 2017, that Toutouh should have been sold, because he had refused a contract extension.